 Yes, definitely.
 It's a legal requirement in the UK to be insured, at least to the level of third party cover.
 There are a few options available regarding the types of insurance you can purchase.

-Third party only cover is the most basic.
+Third party only is the most basic level of cover.
 It only covers you for damage to other people's cars, meaning you'll receive no pay outs for repairs to your own vehicle.

 Third party fire and theft is slightly more comprehensive as it covers you if your car is stolen or damaged in a fire.
 However it still doesn't cover you for your own damages so you'll be responsible for paying for any repairs to your vehicle.